Thursday, 7 December 2023

 Subsequent research by the Princeton political science professors Martin Gilens and Tali Mendelberg has confirmed the success of the strategy of linking certain discourse to negative racial stereotypes.
 Their research shows that expressions like “welfare,” “the poor,” “food stamps,” and “homeless” all contribute to priming the thought that Black Americans are lazy.

-Thank you Lefty Professor for saying blokes who like me are shiftless scroungers!
+Thank you Lefty Professor for saying blokes who look like me are shiftless scroungers!
 There's a reason so many of us moved to the Right.

 Gilens finds that “the belief that blacks are lazy is the strongest predictor of the perception that welfare recipients are undeserving”.